Homeless Prevention and Rapid Rehousing Program.

 - credit repair and advice

-The financial aid from the Homelessness Prevention and Rapid Re-Housing Program (HPRP) is meant to be immediate.
+The financial aid from the Homelessness Prevention and Rapid Rehousing Program (HPRP) near you is meant to be immediate.
 For example, at least 60 percent of the funds issued on a yearly basis need to be spent that year.
 In general, all the grant money must be spent within two years.
 So the resources available are very limited and it may run out.
 Most agencies distribute funds on a first come and first served basis to qualified applicants.

 As indicated above, the funds are being provided to state and local governments, charities, and other non-profit organizations across the country.
 All of these organizations across the spectrum will provide the rental funds, counseling, case management and outreach to people facing eviction.
 There is also support for people who are currently homeless people.
 The goal is to provide a variety of programs and flexible financial assistance to enable households to stay in their homes and apartments, or help them find a home.